 When a student's dress or appearance causes undue attention, presents a danger to students or health or safety, or causes a disruption of the educational environment, the student may be asked to change and is subject to disciplinary action.
-The following regulations have been established to supplement the policy of Lakeland School District:

-- Hats, caps, or bandannas may not be worn during the regular school dress days - Skirts and shorts may not be excessively short. - No undergarments should be visible. - Pants may not be excessively baggy and must be worn at the waist. - Shirts must cover the midriff and must not be excessively low in the front.
+- Hats, caps, or bandannas may not be worn during the regular school dress days - Skirts and shorts may not be excessively short. (ex. must be longer than your fingertips) - No undergarments should be visible. - Pants may not be excessively baggy and must be worn at the waist.

+- Shirts must cover the midriff and must not be excessively low in the front.
 Spaghetti strap, halter, and tube tops are not appropriate for school wear. - Clothing that promotes, advertises, or displays profanity, vulgarity, racially or sexually offensive expressions, gang related "colors" or markings which advertise products illegal for minors, may not be worn. - Any items identified as gang related or gang "colors" will not be allowed.
 This includes the wearing of gang-related tattoos, tagging or marking of books and notebooks, and the use of hand gestures or signing which signifies gang activity.